RRB ALP Syllabus 2026 & Exam Pattern: Detailed Guide for CBT 1, CBT 2, and CBAT

 5. Detailed Medical Examination

-The RRB ALP CBT 1 syllabus features four core sections: Mathematics, General Intelligence & Reasoning, and General Science.
-The difficulty level is aligned with the 10th-standard educational requirements for the ALP post.
-Expect objective-type multiple-choice questions (MCQs) covering these key subject areas.
+The RRB ALP CBT 1 syllabus consists of three primary subjects: Mathematics, General Intelligence & Reasoning, and General Science.
+The difficulty level is designed to align with 10th-standard technical qualifications.
+Candidates will face objective-type multiple-choice questions covering these core areas.

 1. Mensuration